blackbelt/jquery.errorHandler.js/README.md

 ## About ##

-jQuery errorHandler is a plugin which aims to simplify re-populating forms.
+jQuery errorHandler is a plugin which aims to simplify displaying backend validation errors on your form.
 It's really easy to use.
 All you have to do is pass it a `json` encoded array of key/val pairs following the format `formField => Error description`.
 That's it!
 If you want to get tricky, you can also specify multiple error handlers for different forms on a page.
 You can also tell errorHandler where to place your errors!

 ## Configuration ##